Osiris-Team/VelocityAuth/README.md

 - Session based authentication (players only need to login once).
 - Pre-configured, auto-installed and auto-started limbo auth-server.
 - Not logged in players get automatically forwarded to the limbo auth-server (in spectator mode).
-- Blocks all command execution for not logged in players (except the /register and /login commands) , by changing the permissions function of the player.
+- Blocks all proxy command execution for not logged in players (except the /register and /login commands) , by changing the permissions function of the player.
 - Prevents kicking of already connected players (username spoofing / can only happen in offline mode).
 - Prevents join blocking (username spoofing / can only happen in offline mode).